-- a.
-Chapter 6 contains a complete specification of the referenced standards, which include test procedure, including the reference year version of the test procedure. - b.
+b.
 Combination units (i.e., furnaces contained within the same cabinet as an air conditioner) not covered by 10 CFR 430 (i.e., three-phase power or with cooling capacity greater than or equal to 65,000 Btu/h) may comply with either rating.
-All other units less than 225,000 Btu/h sold in the U.S. must meet the AFUE standards for consumer products and test using USDOE's AFUE test procedure at 10 CFR 430, Subpart B, Appendix N. - c.
-Compliance of multiple firing rate units shall be at the maximum firing rate. - d. $\underline{E}f \equiv$ Thermal efficiency.
+All other units less than 225,000 Btu/h sold in the U.S. must meet the AFUE standards for consumer products and test using USDOE's AFUE test procedure at 10 CFR 430, Subpart B, Appendix N.

+c.
+Compliance of multiple firing rate units shall be at the maximum firing rate.

+d. $E{f} \equiv$ Thermal efficiency.
 See test procedure for detailed discussion.
-Units shall also include an IID, have jackets not exceeding 0.75 percent of the input rating, and have either power venting or a flue damper.
-A vent damper is an acceptable alternative to a flue damper for those furnaces where combustion air is drawn from the conditioned space. - e. $\underline{E_C} = \text{Combustion efficiency (100\% less flue losses)}$.
-See test procedure for detailed discussion. - f.
-Units must also include an interrupted or intermittent ignition device (IIID) and either power venting or an automatic flue damper.
+Units shall also include an IID, have jackets not exceeding 0.75 percent of the input. rating, and have either power venting or a flue damper.
+A vent damper is an acceptable alternative to a flue damper for those fumaces where combustion air is drawn from the conditioned space.

+e. $\underline{E{C}}$ = Combustion efficiency (100% less flue losses).
+See test procedure for detailed discussion.

+f.
+Units must also include an interrupted or intermittent ignition device (IID) and either power venting or an automatic flue damper.